Sooraj1411/Power-Bi-Madhav-Ecommerce-Dashboard/README.md

 - 🌍 Top performing states and customers
 - 💳 Insights on payment modes and product categories

+## Features
+- Total Sales, Profit, and Quantity: Displays the overall performance metrics of the business.
+- Top 5 States & Customers: Highlights the top-performing states and customers by sales.
+- Payment Mode Distribution: Analyzes the preferred payment methods used by customers.
+- Category vs. Quantity: Shows the distribution of sold items across different product categories.
+- Profit vs. Month: Visualizes monthly profit trends throughout the year.
+- Top 5 Sub-Category: Identifies the top-selling sub-categories within the product range.

+## Usage
+This dashboard is designed for business analysts, sales managers, and other stakeholders to monitor and analyze sales performance across various dimensions.
+The filters for "Quarter" and "State" allow users to drill down into specific periods and regions.

 ## Files
 - `Madhav_Ecommerce_Sales_Dashboard.pbix` - The Power BI file for the dashboard
 - `data/` - Directory containing the data files used (if applicable)